nhack/graphql-fullstack/README.md

 The primary design goals were:

 * transparent backend for the client
-* a single source of queries for a certain type for the client
+* a single source of queries for a certain type on the client
 * modularity of the schema definition for the server

 ### Dependencies